Nursing (NRSG)

 Professional Identity 1

-Students will explore the profession of nursing and distinguish how nurses embody and project a professional presence.
-They will recognize how nurses fulfill various roles and how all nursing is guided by Professional Standards and a Code of Ethics.
-Students will also begin to describe ethical responsibilities and legal obligations related to maintaining the Standards of Practice and relevant legislation.
+Students will explore the profession of nursing to distinguish how nurses embody and project a professional presence.
+They will recognize the diversity in nursing roles and that all nursing is guided by Professional Standards, Practice Standards, and a Code of Ethics.
+Students will also begin to recognize ethical and legal implications related to nursing practice.
+Through recursive writing processes, students will explore regulation of nursing practice, nurses' roles, competencies, scope of practice, and various theoretical perspectives to develop their own professional identity as novices.
+Students will engage in a variety of discipline-specific assignments, including pre-writing, drafting, peer reviewing, revising, and editing of an academic paper, to develop their professional identity.

 Level: UG